Tel Motza

-Tel Motza or Tel Moẓa is an archaeological site in Motza, on the outskirts of Jerusalem.
+Tel Motza or Tel Moẓa is an archaeological site in Motza on the outskirts of Jerusalem, Israel.
 It includes the remains of a large Neolithic settlement dated to around 8600–8200 BCE, and Iron Age Israelite settlement dating to around 1000 to 500 BCE and identified with the biblical Mozah mentioned in the Book of Joshua.
 In 2012, Israeli archaeologists announced the discovery of a temple from the Iron Age IIA levels at Motza, contemporary with the First Temple in Jerusalem.

 Neolithic

 A 9,000-year-old Neolithic site was discovered at Motza.

 Archaeologists found at Tel Motza remains of a settlement dated to the Neolithic period (about 6000 BCE), indicating that Motza was part of an ancient economic center.
 The site was called "Big Bang" of Prehistory because of the preservation of the artefacts and the size of its area.
 It has been discovered that the area was home to about 3,000 residents.
 This Neolithic settlement is considered the largest ever discovered in Israel, and changed the beliefs about this area being uninhabited during that period.
 "This is most probably the largest excavation of this time period in the Middle East, which will allow the research to advance leaps and bounds ahead of where we are today, just by the amount of material that we are able to save and preserve from this site", reported archaeologist Lauren Davis from the IAA.

 Excavations at Tel Motza took place in 2012–13 and 2019.
 The area was excavated by the Israel Antiquities Authority (IAA) because of the highway construction, and the researches are conducted by IAA archaeologists Hamoudi Khalaily and Jacob Vardi.